Tekoa Washington

 • Fishing, boating and swimming at Lake Coeur d' Alene, only 30 minutes away.

-• End of the John Wayne Trail, stretching from Tekoa to the coast.
+• End of the Palouse to Cascades Trail, stretching from Tekoa to the coast.

 • The Tekoa Museum, with artifacts, memorabilia and photos dating back to the 1800's.